Properly invalidate browser cache after updating from new UI

 Initially I passed this since I didn't have any problems after updating, but I found an issue when switching between boot environments.
 I went from Internal95 to Internal97 and FreeNAS did not refresh on the login page, making the UI look all messed up.
 Refreshing fixed it.
 Seems this might not be fully functional.
 If this instance is not related to this ticket, then otherwise it passes.

-#16 Updated by Zackary Welch about 1 year ago
+#16 Updated by Zackary Welch over 2 years ago

 - Status changed from Failed Testing to Passed Testing